Banks tell customer to be cautious against loan moratorium fraud

 No OTP sharing needed to defer EMIs: Do not fall for this cyber fraud

-"They have become active at a time when people are seeking immediate relief from their financial obligations.
+"They have become active at a time when people are seeking immediate relief from their financial obligations."

 "After getting some complaints, many banks have started sending messages to their customers, requesting them to be cautious against possible frauds," an official said.